SSKR-collab/Tour_Rec/README.md

 3. Configure CORS for your production domain

 #### Frontend Deployment
-1. Run `npm run build` to create production build
+1. Run `npm run build` to create the production build
 2. Deploy the `build` folder to your hosting platform
 3. Update API endpoints to point to your production backend

-### 📞 Support
+## Need Help?

-If you encounter any issues:
+If you run into any issues:
 1. Check the console for error messages
-2. Verify all environment variables are set correctly
+2. Make sure all environment variables are set correctly
-3. Ensure all dependencies are installed
+3. Ensure all packages are installed
-4. Check if all required services are running
+4. Check that all services are running
+5. Look through the troubleshooting section above

-### 📄 License
+## License

 This project is licensed under the ISC License.

 ---

-**Happy Tour Planning! 🗺️✈️**
+**Happy Travel Planning! 🗺️✈️**